eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

 - moment.js size comes in at 290.4kb (minified), 72.1kb (minified + gzip)
 - react-syntax-highlighter comes in at a **whopping 1.5MB (minified)** and 496.5kb (minified + gzip)

-After some thoughts, I came to the following conclusion:
+After some thoughts, I came to the following conclusions:

 - remove react-bootstrap, because I'm already using bootstrap scss
 - changed moment.js to day.js, a lighter weight library that does pretty much the same thing